git-Abdul/Battleship/Storymode.md

 #### **Setting**: The vast and unpredictable ocean biomes.
 #### **Overview**:
 The world has been peaceful since the signing of the **World Maritime Treaty**, but this calm is abruptly shattered by mysterious rogue fleets attacking civilian and military vessels across international waters.
-You, Captain **Diana Graves** (or choose a different name), are the commander of the elite naval unit **Task Force Triton**.
+You, Captain **Lieutenant Alex Hopper**, are the commander of the elite naval unit **Task Force Triton**.
 Your team is deployed to track down these threats, but what seems like random acts of piracy soon reveals a deeper conspiracy.

 #### **Missions**: